1. As a college registrar, do I have to grant credit exactly as it appears in the recommendation?

 1. Does ACE issue military transcripts?

 No. ACE does not generate military transcripts.
-Each branch of the service issues its own transcript.
+The Joint Services Transcript (JST) includes consolidated information for the Army, Marine Corps, Navy and Coast Guard.
+The Community College of the Air Force issues its own transcript.

 2. Are electronic transcripts equivalent to paper transcripts?